 - Does anyone need to approve the project go-ahead or any changes to the site?
 Who are the decision-makers?

 What goals are you trying to accomplish?
 What is your site’s purpose?
+Is it to generate leads or showcase products & services?

 Existing customers, prospective clients, local businesses (has the focus changed?)